All Episodes

 Okay.

-Is there any particular reason why r uh why rush that um I never see you outside of your what appear to be your comfort zone, the uh conservative type place, whether it's you know, conservative talk radio or conservative news media.
+Is there any particular reason why, Rush, that I never see you outside of your what appears to be your comfort zone, conservative type place, whether it's conservative talk radio or conservative news media?

-I mean, it is there any reason why you don't kind of you know shake it up a bit and appear on uh shows that are not strictly conservative.
+I mean, is there any reason why you don't kind of shake it up a bit and appear on shows that are not strictly conservative?

 Oh, yeah, there is, most definitely.